keboola/connection-docs/storage/tables/data-types/index.md

 ) AS SELECT * FROM "typed_table";
 ```

-### Pros and cons
+### Pros and Cons

 - **Pros**
-  - load to workspace is significantly faster in comparison to table without native datatypes, because there is no need to cast the data when loading to workspace
+  - Loading to a workspace is significantly faster in comparison to loading to a table without native datatypes.
+There is no need to cast the data when loading to a workspace.
-  - when table is accessed in workspace via [Read-only IM](https://help.keboola.com/transformations/workspace/#read-only-input-mapping) it already has typed columns
+  - When a table is accessed in a workspace via the [read-only input mapping](https://help.keboola.com/transformations/workspace/#read-only-input-mapping), it already has typed columns.
-  - data types are strictly enforced, so you can be sure your number column will contain only numbers for example
+  - Data types are strictly enforced so you can be sure your number column will contain only numbers, for example.
 - **Cons**
-  - changing column type is complicated, see [Changing types of typed columns](#changing-types-of-typed-columns)
+  - Changing a column type is complicated, see [Changing Types of Typed Columns](#changing-types-of-typed-columns).
-  - Keboola won't do any type conversion when loading, so your data must match the type of column in the table in Storage exactly
+  - Keboola won't do any type conversion when loading.
+Your data must match the type of column in the table in storage exactly.
-  - any load of data with incompatible types will fail
+  - Any load of data with incompatible types will fail.